-Despite their intention, federal, state, and local policies have often kept non-white, lower-income, and rural populations from fully reaping the social and financial benefits linked to secure and affordable housing.
-Even with federal legislation banning discrimination in the housing and financial markets, including through the Fair Housing Act, Community Reinvestment Act, and Equal Credit Opportunity Act, our state is still grappling with an entrenched legacy of discriminatory practices.
-This is as we continue to face challenges in the housing field including rising housing costs and interest rates, which without effective policy interventions, will further widen the racial wealth gap and exacerbate existing inequalities.
+For a variety of complex reasons, federal, state, and local policies have historically failed to allow non-white, lower-income, and rural populations to fully reap the social and financial benefits of secure, stable, and affordable housing.
+Even with gains facilitated by federal legislation banning discrimination in the housing and financial markets, including the Fair Housing Act, Community Reinvestment Act, and Equal Credit Opportunity Act, among others, Illinois is still grappling with an entrenched legacy of discriminatory practices.

-The State of Illinois, its agencies, and the Housing Task Force, are committed to directly addressing the effects of systemic racism and past government sponsored discriminatory policies by improving access and equity throughout the affordable housing field.
-Furthermore, the Housing Task Force has been a source of unified conversation around addressing housing inequities since its inception.
-In recent years, as efforts to address inequities have picked up speed, the housing task force has provided a safe place to share innovations and new ideas across agencies and with housing experts.
+That said, the State, its agencies, and the Housing Task Force, are firmly committed to directly addressing the effects of systemic racism and past use of government sponsored discriminatory policies, by improving access and equity throughout the affordable housing field.
+Since its inception in 2003, the Housing Task Force has been a source of unified conversation around addressing housing inequities, and in 2025, it will continue to be a safe place to share innovations and new ideas across the agencies and with dedicated housing experts.